Greece Trip Planner

-Winters: The Winters are short but it can get pretty cold from November, try not to visit at this time.
-Most importantly the beaches will be too cold to swim in so unless you want to spend most of your times in museums avoid it.
+Winters: The winters are short but it can get pretty cold from November, try not to visit at this time.
+Most importantly the beaches will be too cold to swim in so unless you want to spend most of your time in museums avoid it.
 It might also rain.

 Reaching Greece should not be difficult by air.
 Athens has an active airport called Eleftherios Venizelos International Airport.
 Not all major cities have international airports but buses taxis and trains (where available) will link them to the capital.
 The islands can be reached by ferries.
 These tend to be pretty over-crowded so try to book in advance and also don’t plan on doing any consecutive island trips as it will be hectic.

-It is surprising how many things there are to do in Greece.
+It is surprising how many things there are to do in Greece and also various cities to explore in Greece like Santorini, Crete, Thessaloniki, Chania and many more.
 Greece is an amazing amalgamation of culture, history, civilization and much more.
-Here are a few must see highlights of Greece.
+Here are a few must-see highlights of Greece.

 Greek Beaches: With the amazing coastline which is the eleventh longest in the world, Greek Beaches are a wonderful treat for the traveler.

 Vine routes and Olive routes: The grape and olive plantations in Greece are old and inextricably linked with the country.
 The place has always been home to a huge number of plantations.
-You can of course, explore these beautiful roots by car but hiring bikes in Greece for transport are also not a bad idea.
+You can, of course, explore these beautiful roots by car but hiring bikes in Greece for transport is also not a bad idea.